• Articles

 REST in Angular stands for Representational State Transfer.
 It is an API that works on the request of HTTP.
 Here, the requested URL points to the data that has to be processed, after which an HTTP function is used to identify the respective operation that has to be performed on the data given.
 The APIs that follow this method are referred to as RESTful APIs.

-Angular CLI is otherwise known as Angular command-line interface.
-Angular supports CLI tools that give professionals the ability to use them to add components, deploy them instantly, and perform testing and many such functions.
+Angular CLI is otherwise known as the Angular command-line interface.
+Angular supports CLI tools that give professionals the ability to use them to add components, deploy them instantly, perform testing, and many other functions.

 Schematics are template-based code generators that enable complex logic.
 It is usually packaged into collections and installed with npm.
-The aim of schematics is to transform a software project by generating or modifying codes.
+Schematics aims to transform a software project by generating or modifying codes.

 There are three kinds of directives in Angular.
 Let’s discuss them: